0ZMilad/AllergyGuard/README.md

 - Add to Chrome: https://chromewebstore.google.com/detail/ALLERGYGUARD-EXTENSION-ID (coming soon)
 - If the store link isn’t live yet, you can load it unpacked to view the UI (Extensions → Developer mode → Load unpacked → select the `dist/` folder).

-## What it does

-- Scrapes ingredients on supported stores (like Amazon, Amazon Fresh, etc.).
-- Highlights matches against your personal “avoid” list.
-- Gives quick, friendly alerts without getting in your way.
-- Remembers your list so you don’t have to.

 ## Supported stores

 - Amazon (amazon.com)